KamodoCoder/Wasabi/README.md

 --> However, in that document there is more than just HTML, there is JavaScript (abbreviated JS), and CSS, which stands for Cascading Style Sheets.
 JS is
     a programming language, and is used inbetween the script tags of an HTML document (but can be in a different JS file, or JSON for APIs, or Application
     Programming Interfaces, more about them at the end of this point).
-I reccomend here to learn JS: https://www.w3schools.com/js/default.asp
+I recommend here to learn JS: https://www.w3schools.com/js/default.asp

 --> And finally we come to CSS, the show, or *style* of the document, hence being used between the style tags.
 It is all about formatting text and images and
     videos to make them look nice.
 Here is a good learning resource for it: https://www.w3schools.com/css/default.asp